ABAP provides keywords that can be used to run some codes again and again on the basis of a condition called ABAP Loop. Let see them one by one.

-These are called unconditional loop because we don’t provide any condition for loop but provide fixed number of times for the loop to run.
-If you want to execute certain codes for fixed number of times, then this is the best loop to use.
+These are called unconditional loops because we don’t provide any condition for the loop but provide a fixed number of times for the loop to run.
+If you want to execute certain codes a fixed number of times, then this is the best loop to use.

 WHILE-END WHILE Statements

-These are called conditional loop because we provide condition for loop to run.
-Loop runs and execute the codes till the condition is true.
+These are called conditional loops because we provide conditions for the loop to run.
+The loop runs and executes the codes till the condition is true.

-In below figure, we can see the difference between Do and While loop statements.
+In the below figure, we can see the difference between Do and While loop statements.